Devil's Punch Bowl: Turnpike

 In 1748 Kingston-Upon-Thames to Sheet Bridge Turnpike Company took over the management of Old Portsmouth Road.
 They installed mileposts, toll houses, gates and maintained the highway through the Devil's Punch Bowl.
-However, by the early 19th Cenutry increased pedestrian and horse-drawn traffic meant this steep section of highway between Portsmouth and London required major improvements.
+However, by the early 19th century increased pedestrian and horse-drawn traffic meant this steep section of highway between Portsmouth and London required major improvements.

 In 1826, the Portsmouth & Sheet Bridge Turnpike Road Trust began asking for tenders from bidders to improve the road.
 The winning bid resulted in a completely new highway through the Devil's Punch Bowl.
 Old Portmouth Road was abandoned in favour of a new cutting 200 ft below the ridgeline.
 By digging into the hillside at a lower height, the new road removed the steep ascents and descents of the summit over Gibbet Hill.
 The surveyed route had a gradient of no more than 5% which meant larger and heavier horse-drawn carriages could now use this section of the road.

 In the 1920s, this route became the A3 when road numbering was introduced by the Ministry of Transport with the advent of motorised transport.
 For almost hundred years, it remained a principal route from London to Portsmouth.